SeraphimSerapis/seraphimserapis.github.io/source/blog/2016-05-06-service-worker.html.markdown

 tags: general
 ---

-In today's blog post I'd like to write about an essential component of [Progressive Web Apps](http://developers.google.com/web/progressive-web-apps?hl=en): the [Service Worker](http://slightlyoff.github.io/ServiceWorker/spec/service_worker/) - an event-driven background processing tool that enables fetching resources and managing your application's cache efficiently.
+In today's blog post I'd like to write about an essential component of [Progressive Web Apps](http://developers.google.com/web/progressive-web-apps?hl=en): the [Service Worker](http://slightlyoff.github.io/ServiceWorker/spec/service_worker/) - an event-driven background processing tool that enables fetching resources and managing your application's cache.
+The result is a gain in performance.

 <!-- more -->

 Service Worker got introduced as feature with Chrome 40 and since then made it into a number of other browsers such as Firefox, Opera, Edge (currently in the works) and hopefully soon Safari, too.
 You can find a complete overview about [browser support for Service Workers here](http://jakearchibald.github.io/isserviceworkerready/).
+A requirement for making use of Service Worker is HTTPs-enabling your application.

 ## Putting the Service Worker to work

 As I've mentioned in this post's introduction, a Service Worker can handle fetching resources, application caching and much more.
-In order to make this happen Service Workers rely on ES6's [Promises](http://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise#Description) - a new (and awesomely efficient) way to handle asynchronous requests.
+In order to make this happen Service Workers rely on ES2015's [Promises](http://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise#Description) - a new (and awesomely efficient) way to handle asynchronous requests.

 First of all we'll need to start adding event listener's that subscribe to a number of important events (namely `install`, `activate` & `fetch`).
 There are a [few more events](http://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers#Basic_architecture) that can add additional functionality but we'll ignore them for now.

-`install` is fired when the site loads initially - this is where we want to define which files to cache.
+`install` is fired after `navigator.serviceWorker.register()` ran successfully - this is where we want to define which files to cache.
 You'll noticed that I've provided my domain `tme.coffee` as the cache's name.
 You can choose whatever works best (and hopefully is somehow unique) here.

 ~~~js
 var toCache = [